-Standby Power Killers – Equipment like your TV should be unplugged to stop it from racking up kilowatts on your energy bill; however, you can eliminate this type of phantom power by merely plugging your television into the TV Standby Killer.
+Standby Power Killers – Equipment like your TV should be unplugged to stop it from racking up kilowatts on your energy bill; however, you can eliminate this phantom power by merely plugging your television into a TV Standby Killer.
 This device plugs into a standard wall outlet and uses an infrared sensor to determine when you turn off your TV using its remote.
 Once detected, your television is OFF, not in standby mode.

 Home security without the expensive contract